Ze-sys/onc-api-example-codes/README.md

     └── R
 ```

-This a personal repository and the goal of the repository is to reach a wider community of users who may be interested in accessing ONC's data via the api services.
-Issues and dificulties while using any of the example codes or thier derivatives should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals
+This is a personal repository and the goal of the repository is to reach a wider community of users who may be interested in accessing ONC's data via the api services.
+Issues and dificulties while using any of the example codes or thier derivatives should be reported at https://jira.oceannetworks.ca/servicedesk/customer/user/login?destination=portals .
+The python and R versions may require installing a few packages to use them.
 ## TODO

  - Add example codes that use the api client libraries.